-In June 2009, Good Shepherd was formed from the merger of parishes Our Lady, St. Cecilia and St. Anthony.
+In June 2009, Good Shepherd was formed from the merger of parishes Our Lady, Saint Cecilia, and Saint Anthony Parishes.

 Notre Dame du Port, the Church of Our Lady, was established in 1839 by Bishop Benedict Joseph Flaget on property donated by Father Stephen Badin, the first priest ordained in the United States.
 The first Mass offered was for the feast of Mary’s Assumption.
 The cornerstone was laid thirteen months later for a church that Bishop Flaget dedicated in October 1841.
 The steeple was added in 1850.
 A school for girls was established at the same time and was staffed by the Sisters of Loretto.
 Father N.J.
 Perché was the first pastor and later was named Archbishop of New Orleans.